asadmukhtarr/student-management-system/README.md

     - Why we use mysqli_error() : this command is used for get the error details ..
     - What is session in php?
 Session is global variable and we use it for secure our pages ..
     - Difference between unset session and session destroy?
+# Laravel Interview Questions
+    - What is difference between Framework and libraries?
+        - Librarires : Base on small solutions : speicific Task
+        - Frameworks : Base on large solution : complete solution